Why Don’t NBA Games Start on Time? Here is The Answer

 How Has the NBA Addressed Concerns About Start Times?

-The NBA’s approach to game start times has been a hot topic for fans, analysts, and even players.
+The NBA’s approach to why don’t NBA games start on time has become a hot topic among fans, analysts, and even NBA players.
 Recognizing the concerns, the NBA has taken steps to address them.
 But what exactly has the league said, and what changes have been made?

 Are there any official statements or policies from the NBA?